iuravic/duktig-skeleton-web-app/README.md

 ### Registration via the config file

 To register events and their listeners, the [`Config/events.php`](https://github.com/iuravic/duktig-skeleton-web-app/blob/master/src/Config/events.php) file in your app's directory is used.
-The following example shows registering two events with a listener each:
+The following example shows how two events can be registered with a listener each:

 ```php
 <?php